adaltas/node-nikita/src/file/download.coffee.md

 * `cache` (boolean)
   Activate the cache, default to true if either "cache_dir" or "cache_file" is activated.
 * `cache_dir` (path)
   If local_cache is not a string, the cache file path is resolved from cache dir and cache file.
 By default: './'
 * `cache_file` (string | boolean)
   Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a string is provided, it will be the cache path.
   By default: basename of source
 * `force` (boolean)
   Overwrite target file if it exists.
 * `force_cache` (boolean)
   Force cache overwrite if it exists
 * `gid`
   Group name or id who owns the target file.
 * `headers` (array)
   Extra  header  to include in the request when sending HTTP to a server.
 * `location` (boolean)
   If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
 * `md5` (MD5 Hash)
   Hash of the file using MD5.
 Used to check integrity
 * `mode` (octal mode)
   Permissions of the target.
-If specified, nikita will chmod after download
+If specified, nikita will chmod after download.
 * `proxy` (string)
   Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.
 * `sha1` (SHA-1 Hash)
   Hash of the file using SHA-1.
 Used to check integrity.
 * `sha256` (SHA-256 Hash)
   Hash of the file using SHA-256.
 Used to check integrity.
 * `source` (path)
   File, HTTP URL, GIT repository.
 File is the default protocol if source is provided without any.
 * `target` (path)
   Path where to write the destination file.
 * `uid`
   User name or id who owns the target file.

 ## Callback parameters

 * `err`
   Error object if any.
 * `downloaded`
   Value is "true" if file was downloaded.

 ## File example